Shruthigamurali/Zeptoanalysis/README.md

-# Zeptoanalysis
+**Project Overview**
-This project involves analyzing and cleaning product-level data from Zepto, a quick-commerce grocery delivery platform, using SQL.
-The objective is to explore pricing, discounts, inventory availability, and category-wise performance to extract meaningful business insights that can support pricing and inventory decisions.
+This project performs an in-depth analysis of product data from Zepto, a quick-commerce grocery delivery platform, using SQL.
+The goal is to explore product pricing, discounts, stock availability, and inventory distribution while applying data cleaning techniques to ensure accurate analysis.
+The project demonstrates practical SQL skills used in real-world retail and e-commerce scenarios.